| |

 windbreaker

-Waterproof camera: GoPro and stick
+Waterproof camera: GoPro with underwater housing case and stick

 Is It Safe?

-This tour is offered year round.
+This tour is offered year-round.
 The locals say the water is too cold for sharks and killer whales.
 I don’t really agree with this so I’m doing some research.
 Whether this is true or not, local fisherman have not seen either animal around Palomino Island.

 Weather